 Robert D. Hill PhD.

 *Disclaimer: The information/advice on this site is a professional opinion.
-Before making any major decisions, seek the proper professional advice by consulting a medical doctor or licensed counselor. *If you are contacting my office using the email form be aware that internet material is in the public domain.
+Before making any major decisions, seek the proper professional advice by consulting a medical doctor or licensed counselor.
+If contacting my office using the email form, be aware that internet material is in the public domain.
 It is best to avoid sending confidential or personally sensitive information.
 Phrase your question in general terms and I will respond to you right away.